emoncms/emoncms/readme.md

 If your upgrading from emoncms version 5 up to 6 you will need to:

-- install timestore as in step 1 above.
+Install timestore as in step 1 above.

-- install php curl:
+Install php curl:

     sudo apt-get install php5-curl

-- run git pull in your emoncms directory
+Run git pull in your emoncms directory

     cd /var/www/emoncms
     git pull

-- create a fresh copy of default.settings.php with your mysql database settings and setting the timestore adminkey as in step 6 above.
+Create a fresh copy of default.settings.php with your mysql database settings and setting the timestore adminkey as in step 6 above.

 Log in with the administrator account (first account created)